-Annually, we enter into a financing agreement with AFCO Credit Corporation ("AFCO") purchased through Marsh Insurance to fund the annual premiums on insurance policies due June 1 of each year.
+We enter into a financing agreement with AFCO Credit Corporation ("AFCO") purchased through Marsh Insurance on an annual basis to fund the annual premiums on insurance policies due June 1 of each year.
 These policies relate to workers' compensation and various liability policies including, but not limited to, General, Auto, Umbrella, Property, and Directors' and Officers' insurance.
 The total amount of the premiums financed during June 2020 was \$429 with an interest rate of 3.3%.
 An initial down payment of \$143 was due before July 1, 2020 with additional monthly payments of: \$48 made beginning July 1, 2020.

-The outstanding principal due AFCO at April 3, 2021 and January 2, 2021 was \$nil and \$144, respectively.
+The outstanding principal due AFCO at July 3, 2021 and January 2, 2021 was \$nil and \$144, respectively.